westNeighbor/Blender_Text_Writing/README.md

 # Blender_Text_Writing
-Blender Addon for Simple text writing simulator with Geometry Nodes
+Blender Addon for text writing simulator with Geometry Nodes

 You can get it from Gumroad page: [Blender Text Writing Addon](https://mhstar.gumroad.com/l/buphq)

 # installation
-> Edit -> Preference -> Addon (select on the left side bar) -> Install (on the top) select the .zip file to install, after installation, enable it by checking the checkbox.
+> `Edit` -> `Preference` -> `Get Extensions` (select on the left side bar) -> `Install from Disk...` (on the top right dropdown) select the .zip file to install, after installation, it should be enabled by default if no errors.
+You can double check by select the `Add-ons` and find it.
 Go the viewport, press `N` key to open side panel, you will find the addon at the bottom, now you can explore it to use.

 # usage